corysauve/nationallakes/README.md

 ## Basic Usage

 nationallakes contains survey data organized by *Indicator* and `survey_year`.
-NLA survey years are 2007, 2012, and 2017.
+Available survey years include 2007, 2012, and 2017.
 However, not all indicators were collected in every survey and only partial results are currently available for 2017.

 Available indicators include:

     #> [1] "algal_toxins"

-All available indicator data is loaded when nationallakes is called To access a particular dataset, simply type it’s name:
+All available indicator data is loaded when nationallakes is loaded.
+To access a particular dataset, simply access it via it’s name:

 ``` r
 library(nationallakes)